 From the beginning, Earth Conservancy has consistently supported a “triple bottom line,” i.e., a desire to improve the economy, the environment, and the communities in which we work.
 EC’s community garden grew out of this philosophy, not only benefiting residents’ well-being, but also making good, environmentally-friendly use of former coalmining lands.
-EC established the garden in 2000 on property it had leased to a local farmer.
-That first year, approximately 20 plots were filled.
+EC established the garden in 2000 on property designated for agricultural use and leased to a local farmer.
+In the first year, approximately 20 plots were filled.
 By 2001, the number of plots had nearly doubled, and a waiting list was in effect.
-Since that time, the garden has been an annual fixture in EC’s schedule, with participants returning year after year.
-We find a large variety of crops, although occasionally an ornamental flower blooms.
+Since that time, the garden has been an annual fixture in EC’s schedule, generally running from mid-May to October, with participants returning year after year.
+A variety of crops are planted, although occasionally an ornamental flower blooms.
 Plots and water free of charge.

 Registration for EC’s Community Garden is CLOSED.
 To request information or a plot for the next growing season, please call Elizabeth Hughes at 570.823.3445.